hikerpig/marka-js/README.md

 # marka.js

-Marka will mark anchor elements and add icons according to the href.
-It is inspired by [https://beepb00p.xyz](https://beepb00p.xyz).
+Marka is a JavaScript lib that runs in the browser, it will mark anchor elements and add icons according to the href.
+It is inspired by [https://beepb00p.xyz](https://beepb00p.xyz) and [anchorjs](https://github.com/bryanbraun/anchorjs).

 Recognized sites: